Colonial Ammunition Company: Shot Tower

-Colonial Ammunition Company, Ltd. (Australia)
+Australian factory

-This factory was built in 1888 in Australia at Footscray, Victoria, a suburb of Melbourne.
+A factory was built in 1888 in Australia at Footscray, Victoria.
 It was founded by Captain John Whitney of CAC New Zealand in a joint venture with several of English partners and was a separate entity from the commercial New Zealand company.
 The Australian government leased the facility from CAC on 1 January 1921 and bought the facility outright in 1927 and renamed it the Small Arms Ammunition Factory No.1.
 Five other facilities were briefly opened during World War 2: a new factory at Footscray (SAAF No. 2), two more built at Hendon (SAAF No. 3 & No. 4), one built at Rocklea (SAAF No. 5), and one built at Welshpool (SAAF No. 6).
 The SAAF No. 1 facility was finally closed in 1945 and was replaced by the nearby SAAF No.2 facility.
 The facility is now more commonly known as Ammunition Factory Footscray (AFF).